Mulling/nocap/README.md

   </p>
 </p>

-Remap `ctrl` over the caps lock key in a way that does not depend on the input read from evdev -- `/dev/input/eventX`, meaning your remapped `ctrl` will stay remapped, even when using a KVM guest, or when using the Linux console -- I think.
+Remap `ctrl` over the caps lock key in a way that does not depend on the input read from evdev -- `/dev/input/eventX`, meaning your remapped `ctrl` will stay remapped, even when using a KVM guest, or when using the Linux console.
 The goal is to also allow for home-row mods, or anything really you can come up that respects the limitations of eBPF programs.

-Something similar exists under HID-BPF, but, it will only work for HID devices -- USB devices.
-My ThinkPad still uses i8042.
+Something similar exists under HID-BPF, but, it will only work for HID devices (My ThinkPad still uses i8042), and can't generate input events at will.

 # Using:
 To run a minimal Kernel with sample and test programs use `make` as below, see [Building](##Building) before: